 Historical Context and Migration Impacts

 Migration patterns have played a significant role in shaping the way people communicate here.
-For example, the arrival of Americo-Liberian settlers in the 19th century introduced new linguistic influences3.
+For example, the arrival of Americo-Liberian settlers in the 19th century introduced new linguistic influences.
 This contact between different groups led to the blending of languages and the creation of unique dialects.

 Indigenous populations also preserved their traditional tongues, adding depth to the linguistic heritage.
-Over 95% of the population still speaks these native languages today3.
+Over 95% of the population still speaks these native languages today.
 This balance between old and new forms of communication highlights the region’s adaptability.

 Evolution of Language in a Multilingual Society

 As the country evolved, so did its languages.
 The interaction between various groups resulted in distinct dialects across different regions.
-For instance, Liberian Kreyol emerged as a widely understood form of communication, with around 3 million speakers3.
+For instance, Liberian Kreyol emerged as a widely understood form of communication, with around 3 million speakers.

 This multilingual society continues to thrive, with each century adding new layers to its linguistic identity.
 Understanding this evolution offers insight into the nation’s cultural resilience and diversity.